henrik/remit/README.md

 Remit will automatically remove the `target="_blank"` from links when Fluid.app is detected, so "current tab in current window" does the right thing.

+There have been reports of issues with GitHub inside Fluid.app (e.g. not being able to write line comments) on OS X Mountain Lion.
+If you have those issues, upgrade to OS X Mavericks or later.

 ## Credits